Japan PM tells Jordan king he aims for strategic partnership

-AMMAN, Jordan (AP) - Visiting Japanese Prime Minister Shinzo Abe has told Jordan's King Abdullah II that his country hopes to upgrade its ties with the kingdom into a strategic partnership.
+RAMALLAH, West Bank (AP) - Visiting Japanese Prime Minister Shinzo Abe told Jordan's King Abdullah II on Tuesday that he hopes to upgrade Tokyo's ties with the kingdom into a strategic partnership.

-Abe told the monarch on Tuesday that "Jordan's stability is indispensable for regional stability" and that Japan will provide as much aid as possible to ensure the country's economic and social stability.
+Abe told the monarch that "Jordan's stability is indispensable for regional stability," and that Japan will provide as much aid as possible to ensure the country's economic and social stability.
 The Japanese prime minister was accompanied by a delegation of business leaders.

 He said he hoped to "dramatically develop our bilateral ties."